sonamd6807456/ICT105-DRUK-MVP/docs/customer-validation-summary.md

 ## 2. Prototype Tested

-The team tested the final MVP prototype of the Smart Campus Event Hub, a web application that enables students to discover campus events, register for events, save favorite events, manage their profiles, and submit reviews.
+The team tested the final MVP prototype of the **Smart Campus Event Hub**, a web application that enables students to discover campus events, register for events, save favorite events, manage their profiles, and submit reviews.
 The prototype also includes an administrator dashboard for managing events, users, and reviews.

-- Prototype version: v1.0 (Final MVP)
+- **Prototype version:** v1.0 (Final MVP)
-- Prototype link or screenshot location: `/screenshots/final-prototype/`
+- **Prototype link or screenshot location:** `/screenshots/final-prototype/`
-- Main task tested:
+- **Main task tested:**
   - User registration
   - User login
   - Browse events